NBPL Use Policy

 - Occupying furniture in a manner that suggests lounging, as evidenced by lying down on the furniture, or propping feet on chairs, sofas, or tables;

-- Occupying more than one space when other customers need accommodating;
+- Occupying more than one space when other patrons need accommodating;

 - Eating or drinking food or beverages in areas where eating and drinking are prohibited;